User37som/libbitcoin/bx-fetch-height.md

 325956
 ```

-> This value will vary as more blocks are mined and may vary slightly between servers.
+> The height will increase as more blocks are mined and may vary slightly between servers.